 |Largemouth/Spotted Bass||Good||Majority 12 to 15 inches||Numbers are up from last year with the majority of the largemouth being in the 12 to 15 inch size range accounting for 69%.
 Fish 7 to 12 inches accounted for 12%, and fish over 15 inches accounted for 19%.
 The biggest fish weighed 3.39 lbs.
 Density rating for the state is #1 for largemouth 12 inches and above.
 Spotted bass numbers are up from last year and the fishing should be good as well.
 The majority of spot's are in the 11 to 14 inch size range accounting for 45% and 14 inch + fish accounted for 26%.
 Density rating for the state is #1 for spotted bass 11 inches and above.|

 |Crappie||Fair||7 to 16 inches||Did have reports of fish being caught around the public fishing dock and the private boat slips using jigs.
 Also catching fish using jigs and jigs with minnows under a bobber.|

-Reservoir currently has a thin layer (1/4 inch) of ice, however, this could change rather quickly with the warmer weather.
+Reservoir is ice free at this time, however, this could change rather quickly with the Kansas weather.